iorala/osm-libch/docs/ResearchResults.md

 ### Relations

 The third datatype are relations.
-They describe a relations between nodes, ways and other relations.
+They describe the relation between nodes, ways and other relations.
 For this they contain an ordered member list of their elements.
 They are a very versatile element of OSM and have different uses.
 In the context of buildings they can be used to map multi-polygons.
 E.g. buildings with several unconnected parts or containing courtyards.
 For the latter the members of a relation can have roles like inner or outer (walls).
 Relations don't have coordinates either, only the elements contained within them have.
 This requires resolving them to get the coordinates.
 Only two libraries in Switzerland currently use this datatype: The HSG library in St. Gallen an the library of the USI in Lugano.

 E.g.